4d/docs/docs/Concepts/dt_blob.md

 ## Blob Types

 4D supports two types of blobs:
-* **4D.Blob**: Blob object that encapsulates a blob or part of it without altering the original blob.
+* **4D.Blob**: Blob object that encapsulates a blob or part of it without altering the original blob
 * **C_BLOB**: Classical blob variable

 We recommend using blob objects (4D.Blob) to manipulate blobs.
-Blob objects are optimized, shareable (when passed as method parameters, they are passed by reference) and usable in preemptive threads.
+Blob objects are optimized, shareable — when passed as method parameters, they are passed by reference — and usable in preemptive threads.

 ### Automatic conversion of blob type
 4D automatically converts blob objects (4D.Blob) to classical blobs (C_BLOB) and vice versa.
 For example: